 So you can get different information from each test.
 I think doing both is great because it gives you a more comprehensive picture of your heritage.
 You may find that your information changes over time, and you receive updates when this happens.
 As these sites collect more DNA, they are able to make more accurate estimations about your history.
 It’s fascinating to watch how things change and refine.

-My info recently updated to now show DNA matches for Norway, so my Viking ancestors are making their presence known! 🙂
+My info recently updated to now show DNA matches for Sweden and Denmark, so my Viking ancestors are making their presence known! 🙂

 So whether you want to find out if you are a wee bit o’ Irish, or just celebrate as if you are, enjoy a Leprechaun’s Kiss Martini this St. Patrick’s Day!